 Working to prevent, detect and treat diabetes is also critical to development.
 Within the 2030 Agenda for Sustainable Development Goals, Governments have set an ambitious target to reduce premature mortality, including diabetes by one third; achieve universal health coverage; and provide access to affordable essential medicines to all by 2030.
 Often people from low socio-economic background and illiterate workers need to know they are at risk of having diabetes.
 Those at risk include people who have a family history of diabetes, are overweight or obese, habitually do no physical activity, suffer from hypertension, have hyperlipidemia and low HDL cholesterol or high triglyceride.

 A number of studies have demonstrated that the prevalence of diabetes can be significantly reduced if certain lifestyle changes are imposed.
 A lack of exercise appears to be one of the major contributors to the disease.
 In addition, eating large quantities of fat and sugar puts us at risk of getting the disease.
 Although there are drugs that can reduce the risk of getting diabetes, it is important instilling preventative measure in our lifestyle as treating symptoms of the disease.

 The Way Forward

 Diabetes can be controlled through targeted prevention and appropriate personal care by having a healthy diet, regular physical activity, maintaining a normal body weight and avoiding tobacco.
-World Health Day 2016 is an opportunity to alert people to take care of their individual and family health, raise awareness on the subject and be a health person to serve our family, community, company and country.
+World Health Day 2016 is an opportunity to alert people to take care of their individual and family health, raise awareness on the subject and be a healthy person to serve our family, community, company and country.